tiepdotme/website.source/_posts/blogs/2019-04-29-how-create-binance-token.md

 It will prompt you to enter password, enter it.

-In this example, we deposited 2000 BNB for the listing proposal and the initial price is 1 BNB.
-Please pay attention that according to the official document, the initial price must be 1 BNB or the proposal will be rejected.
+In this example, we deposited 2000 BNB for the token listing proposal and the initial price is set as 1 BNB.
+According to the official doc, the initial price must be 1 BNB or the proposal will be rejected.

 On successful proposal you will get a proposal ID, you can get it from the [explorer](https://testnet-explorer.binance.org/) or via `bnbcli` using